Raimo Helminen

 Raimo Ilmari Helminen (born 11 March 1964 in Tampere, Finland) is a Finnish former professional ice hockey player.
 He is often called "Raipe" or "Maestro" by his fans.
 He is the world record holder for most international games played by a hockey player, as well as for tied for being the hockey player in the most Olympic Games, and his 26 seasons as a professional is one of the longest careers in professional hockey history.
-In the 2022-2023 season he is serving as the assistant coach of Ilves.
+He was inducted into the IIHF Hall of Fame in 2012.

+In the 2022-23 season he is serving as the assistant coach of Ilves.
 Helminen is credited with invention of the saucer pass.

 Personal life

 He has a wife, Leena, and two children, Anssi and Nelli.

 Professional career

 Early years

 Helminen has himself said that he developed most of his skills when he was young and spent all his free time playing in outdoor ice rinks in Koivistonkylä, Tampere.
 Before he focused on ice hockey he had also played football.

 Helminen started his career in his native town, playing for one of oldest teams in the country, Ilves.
 After two gold medals in junior leagues, Helminen got to play for Ilves in the SM-liiga, Finland's top ice hockey league, in 1982.
 His first international success came in 1984 when Finland won silver in the U20 World Championship tournament in Sweden.
 Helminen broke the record for most points scored in an under-20 tournament and was selected for the All-Star team.
 This attracted the attention of people scouting new talent for the professional teams in the National Hockey League in North America.
 That spring Helminen also took part in his first Olympic Games in Sarajevo.